2026 West Central Youth Baseball League Rules

 -

-Trophies for the tournaments will be provided by WCYB for first and second place teams.
+Trophies for the tournament will be provided by WCYBL for first and second place teams.
 Trophies will be awarded to players only.
-A minimum of fifteen (15) trophies per team are to be ordered.

 -

-The 8U regular season games will be played on Fridays @ 6:00 pm and Saturdays @ 12:30 pm.
+The 8U regular season games will be played on Tuesdays @ 6:00 pm and Thursdays @ 6:00 pm.

 -